 Thirty years later that Clairmont Spirit remains vitally important to our community.
 It is a spirit that flourishes throughout the community, among residents and also among employees.
 As new employees arrive, we welcome them to our community.
 We believe that when employees thrive at work they provide optimal service to our residents.
 It is simply more enjoyable for all.

-If a resident needs help with daily tasks such as taking medication or dressing or bathing, the resident either hires a private caregiver (usually a certified nursing assistant) or moves to the resident-owned personal care home located next to the condominiums, Montclair.
+If a resident needs help with daily tasks such as taking medication or dressing or bathing, the resident either hires a private caregiver (usually a certified nursing assistant) or moves to the resident-owned assisted living community located next to the condominiums, Montclair.
 Montclair provides three meals a day, and a variety of activities to its residents, and is staffed 24/7 by certified nursing assistants.